blounolito/reddit-migrate/README.md

 # reddit-migrate
 Migrate subscriptions from one Reddit account to an other.
+Done in 30 minutes for a user demonstration of Reddit API.
+No framework used, for easiest usage.
+You are free to reuse/copy/distribute, i don't care.

 1. Export the old account multireddit URL, from there https://www.reddit.com/subreddits/mine Paste it in a file, subreddits.txt for example, and save